-What happens when you mix the charm of Europe’s Old Towns with the splendour of the Great Wall of China, the nature of the Fjords of Norway and the blue crystal clear water of the Mediterranean?
+What happens when you mix the charm of Europe’s Old Towns with the splendor of the Great Wall of China, the nature of the Fjords of Norway and the blue crystal clear water of the Mediterranean?

 The result is the Bay of Kotor, the hidden wonder of the Balkans where time is eternal and where you can easily spend weeks without even being aware of it.